 ‘No. At least, I don’t think so.’
 Scorpius blinked.
 ‘I kind of pissed them all off.’

-‘My point was that you didn’t need to be in such a fuss to get there in the first place.’
+‘My point was that you didn’t need to be in a fuss to get there in the first place.’

-Al tensed.
+Albus tensed.
 ‘Can you not talk about Scorpius like that behind his back?’

 ‘Why?
 Al, you know I’d say it to his face -’